fischertechnikGmbH/txt_demo_c_online/README.md

 ### Overview of the available MS-Visual Studio solutions.
 The original `OnlineSamples` structure contains a mixer of the low level library stuff and end-user applications and has been split up into a library solution and a application solution now.
-The library has been extended with simular higher level functions as there were available in the ROBO-interface and TC-controller programming kits.
+The library has been extended with similar higher level functions as there were available in the ROBO-interface and TC-controller programming kits.
 The end-user needs only `SolutionTxtApps` and can add his projects to it; this solution is also to download directly as .zip file.<br/>

 1.  [`SolutionTxtApps`](./SolutionTxtApps/README.md)